An Overview

 , if it is we can just return None

 .
-If the scanner returns and Item
+If the scanner returns and Result<Item, Error>

 we want to check what kind of token it is, we can do that by matching on &item.token